-- in crowded shopping streets, Home Zones and Quiet Lanes (see Rule 218) or residential areas - driving past bus and tram stops; pedestrians may emerge suddenly into the road - passing parked vehicles, especially ice cream vans; children are more interested in ice cream than traffic and may run into the road unexpectedly - needing to cross a pavement or cycle track; for example, to reach or leave a driveway.
-Give way to pedestrians and cyclists on the pavement - reversing into a side road; look all around the vehicle and give way to any pedestrians who may be crossing the road
+- in crowded shopping streets, Home Zones and Quiet Lanes (see Rule 218) or residential areas - driving past bus and tram stops; pedestrians may emerge suddenly into the road - passing parked vehicles, especially ice cream vans; children are more interested in ice cream than traffic and may run into the road unexpectedly - needing to cross a pavement, cycle lane or cycle track; for example, to reach or leave a driveway or private access.
+Give way to pedestrians on the pavement and cyclists using a cycle lane or cycle track - reversing into a side road; look all around the vehicle and give way to any pedestrians who may be crossing the road - turning at road junctions; you should give way to pedestrians who are crossing or waiting to cross the road into which or from which you are turning - going through road works or when passing roadside rescue and recovery vehicles, as there may be people working in or at the side of the road

-- turning at road junctions; give way to pedestrians who are already crossing the road into which you are turning - the pavement is closed due to street repairs and pedestrians are directed to use the road - approaching pedestrians on narrow rural roads without a footway or footpath.
-Always slow down and be prepared to stop if necessary, giving them plenty of room as you drive past.
+- the pavement is closed due to street repairs and pedestrians are directed to use the road - approaching pedestrians on narrow rural roads without a footway or footpath.
+Always slow down and be prepared to stop if necessary, giving them plenty of room as you drive past - approaching zebra and parallel crossings as you MUST give way to pedestrians and cyclists on the crossing (see Rule 195) - approaching pedestrians who have started to cross the road ahead of you.
+They have priority when crossing at a junction or side road so you should give way (see Rule H2).